The sample size required in importance sampling: Importance sampling for exponential families (Gibbs measures)

 It is easy to see that $\ee(\hat{Z}_n(\beta)) = Z(\beta)$.
 The question is, how large does $n$ need to be, so that the ratio $\hat{Z}_n(\beta)/Z(\beta)$ is close to $1$ with high probability?

 The following theorem shows that under favorable conditions, a sample of size approximately $\exp(F(\beta_0)-F(\beta)-(\beta_0-\beta)F'(\beta))$ is necessary and sufficient.
+The proof, given in Section \ref{proofs}, is a simple consequence of Theorem \ref{impthm} since $F(\beta_0)-F(\beta)-(\beta_0-\beta)F'(\beta)$ is actually the Kullback--Leibler divergence of $G_{\beta_0}$ from $G_\beta$.
 This theorem is a result for finite systems.
 A more general version of this result that applies in the thermodynamic limit is given later in this section. \begin{thm} Let all notation be as above.
 Suppose that the Hamiltonian $H$ satisfies the condition that for some $\beta' > |\beta|$,

 Then $F$ is infinitely differentiable at $\beta$.
 Let

 and

 If $n = \exp(L+r\sigma)$ for some $r\ge 0$, then